chenop/form-on-change/README.md

-## ng-change like functionality for the entire form
+## AngularJS ng-change like functionality for the entire form

 <b>Use Case:</b> When given a form - we would like to call a method for every change in on of the forms fields.<br>
 For example: Update the server for each change in one of our fields.